How to import multimodal chat data and sample import formats.

 Specifications

-File format: JSON in our conversation v2 format
+File format: chat data JSON in conversation v2 format

 Import methods: